 ClearIAS.com: What is your advice to working professionals who’re preparing for IAS exam simultaneously?

 Use your time very prudently.
-Don’t waste even a single minute, but at the same time also don’t overstress yourself and maintain a good health.
+Don’t waste even a single minute, but at the same time also don’t overstress yourself and maintain good health.

 Marks – Prelims, Mains, and Interview